Kevin Pietersen: Melbourne Stars

 Pietersen was signed by the Melbourne Stars in 2014–15 Big Bash League season, with a contract for 2 years; he was seen as a "big hit" for the 2014–15 Big Bash League season.
 On 18 December 2014, Kevin Pietersen played his first match in 2014–15 Big Bash League season as the no.3 batsmen, and scored 66 runs off 46 balls.
 In 2016, he helped the team beat two-time defending champion Perth Scorchers and advance to their first Grand Final and their fifth consecutive Finals series appearances.
 Pietersen also signed a two-year extension that took him through to the 2017–18 season.

 Caribbean Premier League

 Pietersen also played T20 cricket in the Caribbean Premier League, having signed for St Lucia Zouks for the 2014 Caribbean Premier League season.

+Legends League Cricket

+In Legends League Cricket he is playing for India Capitals.

 Bicentenary celebration match

 In July 2014, he played for the Rest of the World side in the Bicentenary Celebration match at Lord's.

 On 6 January 2018 Pietersen announced he would retire from all forms of cricket at the end of the 2018 season.
-In 2020, Pietersen came back and played in the Ultimate Kricket Challenge.
+In 2020, Pietersen came back and played in the Ultimate Cricket Challenge.